 As far as I can tell, this isn't mentioned in the Ableton Live manual.
 There are related concepts, such as merging sets, exporting sets and creating template sets.
 But what I'm talking about here is simpler: copying selected Tracks in Session view in one Live set and pasting them into another Live set.

 (Update: You can also drag and drop an entire saved set into an already open set.
+This can be done from either Finder or from the Browser in Live.
 This is great, since you can do so without having to save and close the existing set in order to open a saved one.
 All of the tracks from the saved set will be brought into the existing set without disrupting anything.
 However, if you want to be more selective about what you bring in, read on.)

 You can use the standard modifier keys in your operating system of choice to select consecutive Tracks (Shift-click) or non-consecutive Tracks (Command-click in Mac OS).
 Once you've selected the Tracks you want, use Command-C (or from the menu: Edit / Copy) to copy them to memory.
 As long as you don't close Live, the Tracks you copied will remain in memory.

 Open a new or existing set and paste the Tracks you copied.
 This is the only finicky part of the process since you have to click on a certain region of the screen for the paste to work (see screenshot).
 Click somewhere in the indicated region, which is the area adjacent to the Track names in Session view and which extends for the entire width of the workspace.
 Then press Command-V (or from the menu: Edit / Paste).
 Now you can organize the newly pasted Tracks as needed.